Pierce Brosnan: Philanthropy and activism

 Brosnan has been an Ambassador for UNICEF Ireland since 2001—following in the footsteps of Bond actor Roger Moore, who had been a Goodwill Ambassador from 1991 until his death in 2017—and recorded a special announcement to mark the launch of UNICEF's "Unite for Children, Unite against AIDS" Campaign with Liam Neeson.
-Brosnan supported John Kerry in the 2004 presidential election and is a vocal supporter of same-sex marriage.
+Brosnan supported John Kerry in the 2004 United States presidential election and is a vocal supporter of same-sex marriage.

 Brosnan first became aware of the nuclear arms race in 1962, at the age of nine, when worldwide condemnation of U.S. nuclear testing in Nevada made international headlines.
-During the 1990s, he participated in news conferences in Washington, D.C., to help Greenpeace draw attention to the campaign to bring an end to nuclear testing with a Comprehensive Nuclear-Test-Ban Treaty.
+During the 1990s, he participated in news conferences in Washington, D.C., to help Greenpeace draw attention to the campaign to bring an end to nuclear weapons testing with a Comprehensive Nuclear-Test-Ban Treaty.
 Brosnan boycotted the French premiere of GoldenEye in support of Greenpeace's protest against the French nuclear testing program.

-From 1997 to 2000, Brosnan and wife Keely Shaye Smith worked with the Natural Resources Defense Council (NRDC) and International Fund for Animal Welfare (IFAW) to stop a proposed salt factory from being built at Laguna San Ignacio.
+From 1997 to 2000, Brosnan and wife Keely Shaye Smith worked with the Natural Resources Defense Council (NRDC) and International Fund for Animal Welfare (IFAW) to stop a proposed salt factory from being built at San Ignacio Lagoon.
 The couple with Halle Berry, Cindy Crawford, and Daryl Hannah successfully fought the Cabrillo Port Liquefied Natural Gas facility that was proposed off the coast of Malibu; the State Lands Commission eventually denied the lease to build the terminal.
 In May 2007, Governor Arnold Schwarzenegger vetoed the facility.

-In May 2007, Brosnan and Smith donated $100,000 to help replace a playground on the Hawaiian island of Kauai, where they own a house.
+In May 2007, Brosnan and Smith donated $100,000 to help replace a playground on the Hawaiian island of Kauaʻi, where they own a house.
 On 7 July 2007, Brosnan presented a film at Live Earth in London; he also recorded a television advertisement for the cause.

 Brosnan is also listed as a member of the Sea Shepherd Conservation Society's Board of Advisors.
 In 2004, he was named 'Best-dressed Environmentalist' by the Sustainable Style Foundation.